Julien Paul

 Georges Julien Paul (born 7 January 1996) is a Mauritian badminton player.
 Paul took part at the 2014 African Youth Games, and won three gold medals in the individual event.
 He was part of the national team that won the gold medal at the 2015 African Games.
 Paul won the men's singles title at the 2018 and 2020 African Championships.

 He competed at the 2014, 2018 and 2022 Commonwealth Games.
 Paul won a gold medal in the men's doubles, a silver in the singles, and a bronze in the mixed doubles at the 2019 African Games.
 At the All Africa Senior Championships in 2024, held in Cairo Egypt, Paul clinched Silver medal in Men's Singles.

+Paul also represented Mauritius at the 2020 Summer Olympics and at the 2024 Summer Olympics.